informalsystems/sovereign-ibc/docs/DataRequirements.md

 - Remark:
   - For a portion of our indexing needs, this endpoint works as an interim solution.
-For now, `sov-ibc` will introduce a few custom-crafted event variants, where the key of these newly defined events being a commitment hash (`packet_key`) for distinctiveness.
-But, ideally the endpoint should support a query language, enabling the inclusion of ANDed conditions to facilitate various type of event searches for cases like:
+For now, `sov-ibc` will introduce a few custom-crafted event variants, where the key of these newly defined events is a commitment hash (`packet_key`) for distinctiveness.
+But, ideally, the endpoint should support a query language, enabling the inclusion of AND-ed conditions to facilitate various types of event searches for cases like:
     - `send_packet.packet_src_channel == X && send_packet.packet_src_port == X
        && send_packet.packet_dst_channel == X && send_packet.packet_dst_port ==
        X && send_packet.packet_sequence == X`